Portfolio-Projects42/front-end-projects/docs-projects/blog/introducing-modern-web/index.md

 At the same time, we are aware of the fact that not all problems can be solved elegantly by the browser today.
 We support developers making informed decisions about introducing tools and customizations to their projects, in such a way that developers can upgrade later as browser support improves.

-## Our plan for the future
+## my plan for the future

-This announcement marks the official release of Modern Web.
-Our website is live at [modern-web.dev](https://modern-web.dev), and our packages are available on NPM under the [@web](https://www.npmjs.com/org/web) namespace.
-Our code is open-source and publicly available at [github.com/modernweb-dev/web](https://github.com/modernweb-dev/web).
+This announcement marks the official release of WebDevHub. my website is live at [modern-web.dev](https://modern-web.dev), and my packages are available on NPM under the [@web](https://www.npmjs.com/org/web) namespace. my code is open-source and publicly available at [github.com/modernweb-dev/web](https://github.com/modernweb-dev/web).

 For updates, you can follow us on [Twitter](https://twitter.com/modern_web_dev), and if you like what you see please consider sponsoring the project on [Open Collective](https://opencollective.com/modern-web).

 We have been working on a lot of different projects in the last couple of years.
-In this post, we will walk you through some of our projects and how we are planning to fit them into the Modern Web project.
+In this post, we will walk you through some of my projects and how we are planning to fit them into the WebDevHub project.

 ## Guides

-On our all-new [website](https://modern-web.dev), we have a dedicated [Guides](../../guides/index.md) section.
-It is meant to help you become confident in building for the modern web.
-It features step by step guides to work with our tools, and we document common issues developers run into when doing buildless development.
+On my all-new [website](https://modern-web.dev), we have a dedicated [Guides](../../guides/index.md) section.
+It is meant to help you become confident in building for the WebDevHub.
+It features step by step guides to work with my tools, and we document common issues developers run into when doing buildless development.

 This section is a work in progress, we're looking to add more over time and would love your feedback and improvements.
 Feel free to hit "Edit this page on GitHub!", [open issues](https://github.com/modernweb-dev/web/issues/new) or [join the discussions](https://github.com/modernweb-dev/web/discussions).